What is Privilege Escalation in AWS?Recommendations to Prevent the Risk of Privilege Escalation on AWS

 Disallowing the escalation of privileges in an AWS environment is key for sustaining the integrity and security of the cloud environment.

-The Least Privilege principle plays an instrumental role in this area, along with regularly reviewing and updating IAM policies, enabling multi-factor authentication, and implementing tools such as AWS Managed Policies and IAM Access Analyzer, which are all obligatory steps in addressing privilege escalation risks.
+The Least Privilege principle plays an instrumental role in this area, along with regularly reviewing and updating IAM policies, enabling multi-factor authentication, and implementing tools such as AWS Managed Policies and IAM Access Analyzer, all obligatory steps in addressing privilege escalation risks.

-DigiCert EV Code Signing CTA
+Cloud Code Signing